eeeps/visual-acuity-on-the-web/README.md

 3. The user’s **viewing distance**.
 Browser vendors might have some idea of what this will be, generally, when they set the default CSS pixel pitch.
 But users are the ones in control, and viewing distance varies from person to person and moment to moment, for all kinds of reasons.

-Let's name a couple.
+Let's identify a couple.

-First, people pick viewing distances depending on visual capabilities.
+First, people pick viewing distances depending on their visual capabilities.
 This can take at least two forms, with opposite effects:

 1. People with low acuity can "zoom in" in two ways: by setting the browser zoom level, and also by just _getting closer to the screen_.
 Most folks do both of these things, in some combination.
 2. Like death and taxes, [Presbyopia](https://en.wikipedia.org/wiki/Presbyopia) comes for us all.